 Showing up at sales meetings on a consistent basis is crucial.
 Attending meetings once a month or (at the very least) once every quarter is recommended.

 IV.
 PROVIDE AGENTS WITH HIGH-QUALITY, CAN’T-DO-WITHOUT INFORMATION

 Become their source for answering questions of any kind relating to property inspections, construction, condition issues, etc. Some real estate agents think they just need to get a property inspection from you, but with increasing professional liability of realtors, more and more they really need a professional who can consistently provide them with accurate information about the inspection process, to help protect them from a negative outcome.

 Focus your presentation on topics that are directly relevant to agents, such as energy efficiency, new construction techniques, new legislation, or environmental concerns.
 Don’t let the sharing of your expertise be limited to sales meetings, or even the inspections you perform for your agents.
 Assist them in any way you can.
 You will become the expert in their eyes, and referrals will follow.

 If you’re able to utilize these four strategies and demonstrate respect at sales meetings by attending the entire meeting, visiting the same offices on a regular basis, being personable and approachable during your visits, and becoming their primary source of information about property inspections, you will set yourself apart as THE inspector to ask questions of, and refer clients to, for many years to come.

 Now is the time to make appointments to visit real estate agent sales meetings.

-Many inspectors are extra busy now as the market has strengthened, but to keep your referral pipeline full, you must make time to create and maintain relationships within the Realtor community.
-This work is an ongoing part of being a successful business owner.
+Many inspectors are extra busy now as the market has strengthened, but to keep your referral pipeline full, you must make time to create and maintain relationships within the realtor community.
+This work of marketing to realtors is an ongoing part of being a successful business owner.